yangddo/GOMCD/README.md

 First, estimates the distribution of the minority class by GMM with MCD.
 Then, calculates the degree of class overlap to calculate the sampling weight for each component of the GMM.

-GOMCD_oversampling.R file generates artificial instances of the minority class.
+GOMCD_oversampling.R file generates artificial instances of the minority class by GMM parameters and sampling weights.

+These files need the R packages "mclust", "robustbase"